H. Vinoth

-H. Vinoth is an Indian film director and writer who works in the Tamil cinema.
+H. Vinoth is an Indian film director and screenwriter who works in Tamil cinema.
 He made his directorial debut with Sathuranga Vettai (2014).
-He went on to direct films, such as Theeran Adhigaaram Ondru (2017), Nerkonda Paarvai (2019), Valimai (2022), and Thunivu (2023).
+He went on to direct the critically-acclaimed Theeran Adhigaaram Ondru (2017) along with Nerkonda Paarvai (2019), Valimai (2022), and Thunivu (2023), his trio of films starring Ajith Kumar.
+He is currently working on Jana Nayagan starring Vijay.

 Film career

-He worked as an assistant director to R. Parthiepan and Vijay Milton, in Pachchak Kuthira and Goli Soda, respectively.
+Vinoth worked as an assistant director to R. Parthiepan and Vijay Milton, in Pachchak Kuthira and Goli Soda, respectively.